 I have a confession to make: until this year, I didn’t have all my photos in a properly cataloged database.
 I’d tried various programs, but none of them quite satisfied me.

 iView MediaPro seemed to have bugs in its ITPC handling.
 I e-mailed their support address reporting the problems, and got no reply at all.
 Then they were bought by Microsoft, so that was that.

 QPict works well as a browser for large numbers of random files, but I don’t find it a very helpful tool for organizing them.
 This seems to have been reflected in the changes in the new version, which looks more like a Finder replacement for photos.

 I got Adobe Bridge for free with Photoshop Elements, but I gather it’s pretty much the full deal as bundled with Photoshop CS3.
 It looks like it’s very powerful, with some kind of metadata templating system.
 However, it has a horrible interface for browsing large numbers of photos, and a horrible interface for entering metadata.

 iPhoto was pretty ropey too.
 In particular, it insisted on moving all your photos into a set of folders named 2004/01/01, 2004/01/02, and so on.
 It also had no support for any of the industry standard metadata formats, such as ITPC and XMP.
 It’s as if iTunes had been built with no ID3 tag support and made to store all your music in folders according to how many minutes and seconds long each song is.

-However, with iTunes 08, Apple finally delivered something usable; and with iTunes 09, I’m actually feeling enthusiastic about the program.
+However, with iPhoto 08, Apple finally delivered something usable; and with iPhoto 09, I’m actually feeling enthusiastic about the program.
 I’ve now got everything in iPhoto, and I’m happy with it.

 The new face recognition is far from perfect, but it’s good enough to be a time saver.
 It can also be a source of entertainment–I laughed when it got confused by some shadows, picked out a horse’s ass, and asked whose face it was.